Elevator Service Contract Renewal: Raise Your Expectations for Better Performance

-Understanding elevator service contract renewal best practices.
+Understanding elevator maintenance agreement renewal best practices.

 Raise your contract renewal expectations.

-An essential thing to remember during renewal negotiations: even the best contract can be better.
+An essential thing to remember during elevator contract renewal negotiations: even the best contract can be better.
 The goal is to make your contract work harder for you and your company, not your service supplier.
 Thankfully there are renewal best practices you can follow to help you through the process and it all begins by starting early, well before your contract is set to expire.
 Here are some things to consider.

 • Have your service supplier perform a full inspection nine months prior to the contract end date.
 Use this as an opportunity to address any obstacles and challenges you have experienced with the supplier and set a positive tone of expectations in advance of the renewal date.